 Princeton Republic, August 27, 1936 – “H. Swed recently improved the interior of his store to a considerable extent.
 New display counters were built placing goods in a plain view to patrons.
 Then, too, part of the old shelving was removed and replaced with modern and up to minute fixtures.
 The grocery department is neatly arranged and in plain sight.
 Mr. Swed can well boast of one of the most modern business places in this section of the state.”

-Morris Swed became partners with his father in the family business in 1946.
+Morris Swed became partners with his father in the family business.

 I believe, though am less than certain, that the first building to occupy Lot 1 of Block D was erected by Edward Magee and described in the history of early Princeton published by the Princeton Republic in 1869: